 Family violence is the leading contributor to preventable death, illness and disability for Victorian women aged 15-44 years and has serious implications on the health, education, employment and economic security of women, children, families and communities (VicHealth 2011).

-Statistics show that women who experience violence access health care services more than non-abused women and health care providers are well placed to assist with the health and psychosocial needs of women who access their services (WHO 2013).
-The health system is a key point of contact for both identifying family violence, and for intervening to support women and children to reduce their risk of violence as recognised by the Victorian Royal Commission into Family Violence:
+Statistics show that women who experience violence access health and mainstream services more than non-abused women and these professionals are well placed to assist with the health and psychosocial needs of women who access their services (WHO 2013).
+The health and mainstream service system is a key point of contact for both identifying family violence, and for intervening to support women and children to reduce their risk of violence as recognised by the Victorian Royal Commission into Family Violence:

-The Identifying and Responding to Family Violence project aims to provide a more streamlined and coordinated service system response to family violence by:
+The Identifying and Responding to Family Violence project aimed to provide a more streamlined and coordinated service system response to family violence by:

-Project deliverables that have been developed to date have occurred in consultation with the Steering Committee, Implementation Network as well as key experts in the sector.
+Project deliverables were developed consultation with the Steering Committee, Implementation Network, as well as key experts in the sector.

 The intention of the project is that the deliverables and findings can be used to inform other PCP catchments and interested stakeholders.

-Feel free to contact Ilana Jaffe or 03 9389 2228 if you are interested in discussing the project in more detail.
+Feel free to contact INW PCP A/Executive Officer, Rebecca Morgan on Tel (03) 9389 2249 or email RebeccaM@inwpcp.org.au if you are interested in discussing the project in more detail.